Azure/GPT-RAG/docs/GH-SETUP.md

 ```

-Note: The existing/unmodified credentials created by Azure Developer CLI may be deleted.
+Note: The existing/unmodified credentials created by Azure Developer CLI in the Service Principals may be deleted.

 # 5. Modify the workflow files as needed for deployment